akash2101h/DecodeLabs-Internship/decodelabs-project2/README.md

 In Project 1 - data was stored in a list in memory, whenever server restarts everything is gone.
 To overcome this problem in Project 2 I solved that problem by connecting the API to a real database so the data is now permanently saved

 Specifically:

 A FastAPI server connected to a PostgreSQL database

-A User table in the database with fields — id, email, age, is_active, created_at Duplicate prevention — if same email is submitted twice it returns 409 Conflict.
+A User table in the database with fields — id, email, age, is_active, created_at

+Duplicate prevention — if same email is submitted twice it returns 409 Conflict.

 All responses are in JSON format and the server runs locally on port 8000.

 ## Technologies Used
-- Python
+Python

-- FastAPI
+FastAPI

+SQLAlchemy

+PostgreSQL

+Pydantic

+psycopg2

-- Uvicorn
+Uvicorn

+python-dotenv

+pgAdmin

 ## How to run this project
 It runs locally on your computer meaning only you can access it right now.